sandboxorg/geteventstore.com/_posts/2013-02-12-projections-1-theory.md

 }
 ```

-To see the differences between the two, let's imagine that we had a stream of events.
+To see the differences between the two, let’s imagine that we had a stream of events.

 ```
 Something